NoahBarnett06/Borwell-Application-Improved/README.md

 - Fix changing between forms so that only 1 form is open at a time
 - Add a remove button to the doors and windows page (frmOpenings)
 - Increase security in regards to passing data between the front and back ends
-- Not allow more openings than wall space
+- Allow for other measurements rather than just metres